Table of Contents

 - Typically you will hear back in within a week with their "final" offer.
 It is possible to continue the negotiation at this point, but it often requires new information (e.g. you just received a higher offer from Amazon)

 Microsoft Director Negotiations

-Microsoft executive negotiations (director, partner, VP, etc.) are some of the most confusing and challenging in tech.
+Microsoft salary negotiations for executives (director, partner, VP, etc.) are some of the most confusing and challenging in tech.
 Below we will walk through exec level structures, exec compensation and exec negotiations.

 Microsoft Exec Levels